egovernment/egovernment.github.io/_how-to/part-a/141-configure-new-requirement.markdown

 A requirement is a rule about providing certain document to the officials.

 Every requirement belongs to a registration.
 Requirement is not a document, it resolves to a document.
-It's an important distinction.
+It is an important distinction.

-The requirement can resolve to a document from a group of documents (Such situation happens when a requirement is of the something like: user needs to bring his passport (when a foreigner) or his id-document).
+The requirement can resolve to a document from a group of documents (Such situation happens when a requirement is something like: user needs to bring his passport (when a foreigner) or his id-document otherwise).

-However most of the times there is exactly one document which must be uploaded due to a requirement.
+Most of the times there is exactly one document which must be uploaded due to a requirement.

 There are two scenarios here: